mehmetsefabalik/webperf-helper/README.md

 ## WEB PERFORMANCE HELPER
-A library which will contain helper functions for boosting our application's  performans.
+A library which will contain helper functions for boosting our application's  performance.

 ### Install
 ```